Topological edge flows drive macroscopic re-organization in magnetic colloids: Maximal edge speed and decay length are independent of cluster or void radius

 \section{Maximal edge speed and decay length are independent of cluster or void radius}

-In this section we demonstrate that the maximal edge speed and the decay length of edge flows do not depend on the system size for our clusters and sheets with voids.
+In this Appendix, we demonstrate that the maximal edge speed and the decay length of edge flows do not depend on the system size for our clusters and sheets with voids.

 First, we discuss the case of the maximal edge speed.
-We consider the solution of the hydrodynamic equations with curved boundary given by Eq.~\eqref{eqsm:tangential_velocity_curv}.
+We consider the solution of the hydrodynamic equations with curved boundary given by Eq.~\eqref{appeq:tangential_velocity_curv}.
 We plot the maximal velocity in this solution as a function of cluster and void radius in Fig.~\ref{fig:vmax_vs_radius} for all other parameters being fixed.
 The edge velocity saturates at a constant value in large systems.
 This value corresponds to a system with flat surface.
 In the studied systems, the radius is large enough such that the dependence of maximal edge velocity on radius is negligible (Fig.~\ref{fig:vmax_fit_vs_radius}).
 This allows us to treat all clusters and voids as if they have a flat surface.

 We further show that the decay length $\delta$ does not depend on the size of clusters or voids, as we illustrate in Fig.~\ref{fig:declen_fit_vs_radius}.
 The difference in decay length between clusters and voids, observed in Fig.~4(a) of the main text, happens not due to the difference in their sizes, but because voids are constrained, while the clusters are not.